HarborPlain

 Corrections

-If we get something wrong, we fix it promptly and note the correction on the page.
+If I get something wrong, I fix it promptly and note the correction on the page.
 Spotted an error?
-Email hello@harborplain.com or use our contact page.
+Email hello@harborplain.com or use the contact page.

 Independence: advertising & affiliates

-We fund the site with advertising and, over time, selected affiliate partnerships.
-These never influence our editorial judgment: advertisers and partners do not review content before publication, do not get favorable coverage in exchange for payment, and do not shape how our calculators work.
-Where content contains affiliate links, we disclose it.
+I fund the site with advertising and, over time, selected affiliate partnerships.
+These never influence editorial judgment: advertisers and partners do not review content before publication, do not get favorable coverage in exchange for payment, and do not shape how the calculators work.
+Some sources I cite for market prices, including Policygenius, LendingTree, NerdWallet, and Insure.com, sell products in these markets and could become partners later; I cite them for their published data, not any relationship, and name them on the About page.
+Where a page contains an affiliate link, I disclose it on that page.

 Use of AI

-We may use AI tools to assist with research and drafting, but every piece is fact-checked and reviewed by a human before publication, and a human is accountable for what we publish.
-We do not publish unreviewed AI-generated content.
+I may use AI tools to help with research and drafting, but every piece is checked against its sources and reviewed by me before publication, and I am accountable for what goes out.
+I do not publish unreviewed AI-generated content.

 Questions